 We have a supply of various size pins to customize the repair to the right size of the bone marrow cavity

 We use a special instrument that allows precise placement of the pin

-Once the fracture is repaired and the skin sutured our ace technician Lisa applies special bandages
+Once the fracture is repaired, and the skin is sutured, our technician Lisa applies special bandages

 We routinely have senior veterinary students observe in surgery.
 You can learn more about them from our web site, and especially our Facebook page, where they post a daily diary of what they learned for the day.

 They get to come right into surgery, and oftentimes get to scrub in and help

 Our patient waking up from surgery, already able to bear some weight